expo/expo/docs/pages/guides/using-clojurescript.md

 ### Do I need to restart the REPL after adding new JavaScript modules or assets?

 No, you do need to reload JavaScript.
 To do that, select **Reload** from the Developer Menu.
-You can also press `⌘ + R` in the iOS Simulator, or press `R` twice on Android emulators.
+You can also press `r` in the iOS Simulator, or press `R` twice on Android emulators.

 ### Will it support Boot?